-For absence of more than three days you must obtain a certificate from your doctor stating that you are not fit for work, giving the reason.
-You must also complete a self-certification form to cover the first seven days.
-If absence continues beyond the expiry of a certificate, a further certificate must be provided.
+For absence of more than four days you must obtain a certificate from your doctor stating that you are not fit for work, giving the reason.

 If your doctor provides a certificate stating that you "may be fit for work" you must inform your manager immediately.
 We will hold a discussion with you about how to facilitate your return to work, taking account of your doctor's advice.
 If appropriate measures cannot be taken, you will remain on sick leave and we will set a date for review.